ecwws/lisabot/README.md

 will always go through the pattern matching routine in the dispatcher.
 Messages from responder on the other hand, would never go through a pattern matching routine and would be sent directly to the "to" indicated source.

-Timestamp must be within 10 seconds of server's current time.
-If the timestamp is within range and HMAC matches the server's calculation, a "proceed" command will be sent back as acknowledgement.
-If either time is out of range, or HMAC calculation doesn't match, a "terminate" command will be sent back followed by closing of the connection.

 ### Engagement success response (S->A, S->R)